dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

 The test suite and its tests are a little bit verbose, but they are easy to understand.
 We start by importing the `addExpense` and `removeExpense` action creators.
 After that, we import the `expenses` reducer from its source alongside with the `initialState`.
 Lastly, we use the `describe` function to define the test suite and the `it` function to create three tests.

 The first two tests are pretty similar.
 Therefore, let's analyze the first one to understand how they work.
 The first step executed by this test calls the `expenses` reducer passing to it the `initialState` and the `addExpense` action creator.
 As the parameter of this action creator, we pass an expense with `id = 1` and `amount = 20`.
 We then check if the result of the `expenses` execution, the `stateStep1`, contains a single expense and if the `balance` is equal 20.
-After that, we execute a similar process that validates that the `expenses` reducer accepts a new expense and updates the `balance` accordingly.
-The difference in the second test is that, after adding two expenses, we use the reducer to remove one.
+After that, we execute a similar process that validates if the `expenses` reducer accepts a new expense and updates the `balance` accordingly.
+The difference in the second test is that, after adding two expenses, we use the reducer to remove an expense.

 Let's run the `npm test` command to verify our implementation.
 If we followed the steps above correctly, we should get an output similar this: